jdolan44/congress_data_package/README.md

 - creates a new table for session characteristics. in the raw data, session characteristics are saved in every row, which is unnecessary.
 Session characteristics are moved into a new table, `session_data`.
+- updates prcntWhite to be one column with the complete data available.